 *See the recipe card for full information on ingredients and quantities.

 - Plums: Use ripe but firm plums like Santa Rosa, Black Doris, or Victoria.
-Avoid overripe plums, as they can become too mushy.
+Avoid overripe plums, as they can become too mushy - and if you're looking for a different style of plum bake, check out my creamy plum & custard tart with a buttery crust.

 - White Sugar: Fine granulated sugar works best.